quentintaranpino/nostrcheck-server/DOCS.md

 ## Loglevel

 You can define your preferred log level in the configuration file.
-Default loglevel is set to 4 (Warning messages)
+Default loglevel is set to 5 (Error messages)

 ```